relsqui/protocards/README.md

 * `find_sets(StandardHand)` returns a list of StandardHands with the pairs, threes, or fours of a kind in the hand;
   `best_set(StandardHand)` returns just the longest and highest-ranking.
+* `find_flushes(StandardHand)` returns a list of StandardHands which constitute the original hand grouped by suit.
-* `best_flush(StandardHand)` returns the longest highest flush which can be made from cards in a hand, as a StandardHand.
+  `best_flush(StandardHand)` returns just the longest and highest-ranking.

 ___